fabaindaiz/spellsolver/README.md

 ### TODO
 - Add some spellsolver tests to avoid accidentally introducing new bugs
+- Document new changes to the spellsolver algorithm, improvements and bug fixes

 ### Notices for contributors
 - Thank you for your interest in contributing to spellsolver, any improvement will be welcome